FHIR/fhir-package-loader/README.md

 This tool can be used directly through a command line interface (CLI) or it can be used as a dependency in another JavaScript/TypeScript project to download FHIR packages and load the contents into memory.

 FHIR Package Load requires [Node.js](https://nodejs.org/) to be installed on the user's system.
-Users should install Node.js 16 (LTS), although the previous LTS versions (Node.js 14 and Node.js 12) are also expected to work.
+Users should install Node.js 12 (LTS), although the previous LTS version (Node.js 10) and other current LTS versions (Node.js 14 and Node.js 16) are also expected to work.

 Once Node.js is installed, use either of the following methods to use the FHIR Package Load.